History of urban planning: New Towns

 Ebenezer Howard's urban planning concepts were only adopted on a large scale after World War II.
 The damage brought on by the war provoked significant public interest in what post-war Britain would be like, which was encouraged by the government, who facilitated talk about a 'Better Britain' to boost morale.
 Post-war rebuilding initiatives saw new plans drafted for London, which, for the first time, addressed the issue of de-centralisation.
 Firstly, the County of London Plan 1943 recognised that displacement of population and employment was necessary if the city was to be rebuilt at a desirable density.
 Moreover, the Greater London Plan of 1944 went further by suggesting that over one million people would need to be displaced into a mixture of satellite suburbs, existing rural towns, and new towns.
+The New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68) resulted in many New Towns being constructed in Britain over the following decades.

-The New Towns Act 1946 resulted in many New Towns being constructed in Britain over the following decades.
+In Sweden the Million Programme (Swedish: Miljonprogrammet) was a large public housing program implemented in Sweden between 1965 and 1974 by the governing Swedish Social Democratic Party to ensure the availability of affordable, high quality housing to all Swedish citizens.
+The program sought to construct one million new housing dwellings over a ten-year period, which it accomplished with the development of numerous new towns.
+France and The Netherlands undertook similar post-war growth programmes.

 New towns were built in the United States from the 1960s – examples include Reston, Virginia; Columbia, Maryland; Jonathan, Minnesota and Riverside Plaza.
 This construction effort was combined with extensive federal government grants for slum clearance, improved and increased housing and road construction and comprehensive urban renewal projects.
 Other European countries such as France, Germany, Italy and Sweden also had some successes with new towns, especially as part of post-war reconstruction efforts.